 Understanding the Nuances of Language

 Language is more than just a tool for communication.
-It shapes our thoughts, reflects our culture, and evolves constantly.
+On the flip side, it shapes our thoughts, reflects our culture, and evolves constantly.
 It is a dynamic entity, influenced by social, historical, and psychological factors.
-Before diving into specific statements, let's establish a fundamental understanding of language's core principles:

 - Language is systematic: It follows rules of grammar, syntax, and phonology.